hikivkomori/SelfAssessment/Skills/NodeJS.md

 - Internals and concepts
   - Strong and weak sides of node.js: 🎓 known
-  - Stateful and stateless servers: 👂 heard
+  - Stateful and stateless servers: 🖐️ used
-  - Nonblocking I/O and slocking code: 👂 heard
+  - Nonblocking I/O and slocking code: 🖐️ used
-  - Event loop: phases: 👂 heard
+  - Event loop: phases: 🖐️ used
-  - Event loop: microtasks and macrotasks: 👂 heard
+  - Event loop: microtasks and macrotasks: 🖐️ used
   - Garbage collection: 🎓 known
   - Node.js LTS schedule: 🎓 known
   - I/O-bound, CPU-bound, memory-bound tasks: 👂 heard